ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **Firmware**: Firmware is software that is permanently or semi-permanently stored on hardware devices, such as the BIOS (Basic Input/Output System) on a motherboard.
 Firmware is responsible for booting the system and performing other low-level tasks.

-In software development, it is important to have a good understanding of operating systems and system software in order to design and implement applications that are compatible with the target platform and make the most of the available resources.
+In software development, it is important to have a good understanding of operating systems and system software to design and implement applications that are compatible with the target platform and make the most of the available resources.
 This includes knowing how to write code that is efficient and optimized for the specific operating system and hardware, and understanding how to design and implement applications that are scalable and can run on different platforms.

 ## Databases and Data Storage